nawarkhede/python-django-interview-questions/README.md

 # Python django - Interview questions for experienced developer

+1. Tell us about your self ?
+2. x
+---

 1. What is Python ?
 2. How python is interpreted ?
 3. Advantages of using Python ?